chengyuwu-98/heart_disease/README.md

 ## Project description

-This project uses AutoML in databricks to generate machine learning models to predict whether a candidate will have a heart disease using features such as BMI, Smoking, Stroke, Asthma, PhysicalHealth etc.
+This project uses AutoML in databricks to generate machine learning models to predict whether a candidate will have a heart disease using features such as BMI, Smoking, Stroke, Asthma, PhysicalHealth etc. After buliding the model, I use Databricks to serve the model out in real time and put it into production by buidling the application with Fastapi.
+Then I push the application as a container to Dockerhub.

+## Workflow

 ## MLflow API